leios/Fable.jl/docs/src/death.md

 This approach involved passing all the functions in as a Tuple (of mixed type because functions are all designated to have their own type in Julia).
 I will say that the final code was very, very unique and the closest thing to "real" function pointers I've seen on the GPU.
-The only issue was that I could not iterate through the Tuple of functions.
+The only issue was that I could not iterate through the Tuple of functions due to an issue that I still don't know whether it counts as a "bug" or "oversight".
-Considering I was literally trying to solve *iterated* function systems, this was a huge problem.
+No matter the case, considering I was literally trying to solve *iterated* function systems, this was a huge problem.
 So I needed to `@generate` a function that would call my specific function from the Tuple with a fixed index (`1` instead of `i`).
 This meant that if I passed in 100 functions, I would `@generate` a 100 `if` statement block and would call that function any time I wanted to call `fxs[i]`.